 Several unproductive factors prevail among CEOs, presidents, VPs and general managers, most self-imposed.
 Among them are being too near the situation, feeling paralyzed from prior commitments nearly impossible to change, reliance on overburdened internal associates, severe miscalculations, and costly delays in securing independent counsel.

 Suddenly, ominous reality gains an emotional foothold.
 Valuable time passes.
 The crisis or emergency intensifies.
-It captures control rather than being expertly controlled.
+It avoids timely control rather than being expertly managed.